defi-wonderland/ZKchainHub-backend/README.md

 ## Dev Environment

-To install and build all apps and packages, run the following command:
+Installing and building packages can be done through the following command:

 ```
 yarn && yarn build